cpske/ISP/assignment/ku-polls/iteration1.md

 SECRET_KEY = 'some-random-secret-key'
 ```

-For security, the value of the `SECRET_KEY` should not be in a separate file and not committed to git.
+For security, the value of the `SECRET_KEY` should never be committed to Github!
+Instead, specify it in a separate file that is not committed to git.

-You can do this in 4 steps:
+Do this in 4 steps:

 1. Install the `python-decouple` package: `pip install python-decouple`
 2. Add `python-decouple` to your `requirements.txt` file on a separate line.